 - Breakfast at Courthouse Donuts

-TL;DR: We completed the trail over the course of five weeks, visiting a handful of distilleries two to three days a week.
+TL;DR: We completed the Tennessee Whiskey Trail over the course of five weeks, visiting a handful of distilleries two to three days a week.
 We spent more time at each spot than most would, taking the tour, meeting the distiller, chatting with the brains behind the operation and, of course, tasting the product (I mean, how are we to recommend something as extensive as the whiskey trail without covering every last square inch of it?!).
 Hypothetically, you could do it all in 10 days, though I think spreading things out over two to three weeks makes for a more leisurely trip.

 Now, off you go to drink all the whiskey!
 Be sure and check back in and let me know how your own trail exploration went.
 And if you’re looking for other whiskey ideas, I’ve got a few…